dy-sh/spoty/README.md

+# Spoty

-This utility allows you to manage the library in music services, as well as work with the tags of the local mp3/flac files.
+This command line utility allows you to manage the library in music services, as well as work with the tags of the local mp3/flac files.

 With this tool you can:
 - Manage a music service from the command line - create / copy / delete playlists, search for songs, add them to playlists, like it, etc.